Driving further improvements across the insurance industry.

 When reviewing your education, training or experience, we may consider for example the level of schooling you completed, further studies undertaken since then and any subsequent qualifications and certificates you have obtained or are obtaining, the skills and abilities you have acquired through work you have undertaken (both paid and unpaid), as well as any hobbies or interests.

 The insured benefit is determined as at the date of the event occurring and the level of insurance cover at that time.

 Income Protection insurance helps to protect your income if you can’t work because of illness or injury (temporarily and totally) by providing regular monthly payments to help you meet your living expenses.

 You can apply for cover of up to 90% of your monthly pre-disability.
 If you are insured for this amount and in event of a successful claim, 75% of your monthly pre-disability salary is paid to you and 15% of your monthly pre-disability salary is paid into your account at Hostplus, capped at $30,000 per month.
 You may, of course, choose to have Income Protection Insurance cover that is less than 90% of your pre-disability salary.

 We offer three waiting periods, 30, 60 or 90 days.
 A waiting period is the period during which you must be totally or partially disabled before an Income Protection benefit is payable.
 You do not receive a monthly benefit for the waiting period.

 The benefit period is the maximum period of time that a benefit will be paid for any one illness or injury which you are totally disabled or partially disabled.
-You can choose a benefit period of two years or up to age 65.
+You can choose a benefit period of two years, five years or up to age 65.